 Programs for men

-As summarized in Table 1, there are three weight training programs for men.
+As summarized in Table 1 below, there are three weight training programs for men on this website.

 Table 1.
 Summary of the three weight training programs for men, including each program’s duration, number of workouts per week, approximate workout duration, and whether the program can be repeated several times in succession.
 The workout duration does not include the warmup and post-workout stretch.